 The credit risk associated with other receivables is considered low since the Company transacts with a related company with good credit history.
-The intercompany receivables were recovered after year end.

 The credit risk for the bank balances is considered negligible, since the counterparties are reputable banks.

 The carrying amount of financial assets recorded in the financial statements represents the Company's maximum exposure to credit risk.